leanprover-community/aesop/README.md

 This makes Aesop print out the steps it takes while searching for a proof.
-You can also look at the search tree Aesop constructed by enabling the `trace.aesop.finalTree` option.
+You can also look at the search tree Aesop constructed by enabling the `trace.aesop.tree` option.
 For more tracing options, type `set_option trace.aesop` and see what auto-completion suggests.

 If, in the example above, you call `aesop?` instead, then Aesop prints a proof